-The research program of our collaborative research center (CRC) 1324 consists of 15 projects and three technology platforms (projects Z) working on two research areas that are of key importance for advancing our understanding of molecular mechanisms governing Wnt signal transduction.
+The research program for the third funding period of our collaborative research center (CRC) 1324 consists of 14 projects and three technology platforms (projects Z) working on two research areas that are of key importance for advancing our understanding of molecular mechanisms governing Wnt signal transduction.
 In particular, the CRC 1324 focuses on two overarching topics:

 Research focus A: Wnt secretion, trafficking and receptor-ligand interactions